Developmental Immunity, Transparency, and Catalytic Catastrophes

 Second, growing dematerialization (intelligence-enabling) means that there is an ever greater diversity of minds, or ways to solve problems, so that we can have more ways of accomplishing any desired thing.
 The increasingly network (redundant, distributed) nature of intelligence and individuation (species knowledge) at the leading edge of developing human societies means that if any leading individual, company, or country suffers catastrophe, others are always ready and willing to move into a leadership position.
 The collective memory is ever more resilient to disruption.

 Calamity is the mother of invention, as the saying goes, as it breeds necessity, and urgency.
 Right-sized catastrophes, in other words, are catalytic.
 They make us stronger, just like vaccines, or exposure to disease with survival, do for any organism with an immune system.
 Let’s look at a few examples to see how our universe itself, in its “genes”, or special laws and initial conditions, seems to encode something that looks very much like immunity.
 The first several of these are discussed in the five-episode BBC series, Catastrophe (2008).
-Fortunately, the science editor was someone who instinctively realized that many of Earth’s catastrophes have directly catalyzed many of our greatest complexity and immunity advances.
-For example:
+In a rarity for such shows, the science editor for this series was clearly someone who realized that many of Earth’s catastrophes have directly catalyzed many of our greatest complexity and immunity advances.

 - Supernovas (13 Billion years ago to present).
-These recurrent catastrophes successively produced heavier elements, including carbon, heavy metals, and chemical conditions for life.
+These recurrent galactic catastrophes wreaked havoc on their local surroundings, while successively forging our heavier elements, including carbon, heavy metals, and all the special chemical conditions necessary for life.

 - Earth-Moon Impact (4.4 Billion years ago).
 In the giant impact hypothesis, an early collision between Earth and a Mars-sized planet, Theia, also in the habitable zone, created our moon.
 This resulted in massive tides on early Earth, when the moon was far closer, tides that are strongly suspected to have accelerated life’s emergence, over Earth-like planets that do not have large moons which were created by an early planet-formation catastrophe.

 - Great Oxygen Crisis (2.3 Billion years ago).
 The great oxygenation event tells us that after 200 million years of evolution, one branch of cyanobacteria discovered how to capture solar energy and split water to do photosynthesis.
-This new vastly more energy-densified organism excreted oxygen as a byproduct.
-The oxygen was atmospheric poison to most bacteria, causing a great dieoff catastrophe, which accelerated the emergence of aerobic bacteria that could burn oxygen in an even more energy-densified biochemistry, reducing it via oxidative phosphorylation to produce ATP.
-These aerobic bacteria became captured as energy producers (mitochondria) by some cells, creating aerobic eukaryotes, and the first and only biochemistry we know powerful enough to support multicellular life.
-Using the energy of the sun, and reducing oxygen in biochemistry, are not “lucky accidents” of life, but rather, energy densified developmental portals.
-Organisms that pass through these catastrophic portals are far more diverse, dominant, versatile, and more immune to local environmental disruption as a result.
+These new organisms excreted oxygen as a byproduct.
+The oxygen was atmospheric poison to most bacteria, causing a great dieoff catastrophe, which accelerated the emergence of aerobic bacteria that could burn oxygen in an even more energy-dense biochemistry, reducing it via oxidative phosphorylation to produce ATP.
+These aerobic bacteria became captured as energy producers (mitochondria) by some cells, creating aerobic eukaryotes, which may be the only biochemistry powerful enough to support multicellular life.
+Using the energy of the sun, and then learning to reduce oxygen in oxidative biochemistry, don’t look to me like “lucky accidents” of life, but rather, inevitably-emergent energy densifying developmental portals, waiting to be discovered everywhere in our universe.
+Organisms that pass through these catastrophic portals are far more diverse, intelligent, dominant, versatile, and more immune to local environmental disruption as a result.

 - Snowball Earth (700 and 635 Million years ago).
 Snowball Earth, the catastrophic 25 million year freezing of all of the Earth, including the surface of our oceans, at least two separate times, seems to have been one of the key events that jump-started the Cambrian explosion, the rapid emergence of multicellular life, shocking it out of a 3 billion year long phase of very slow bacterial evolutionary development prior to the catastrophe.
 See Wikipedia, Effect on early evolution, for the fascinating details.